Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > *Important*: this section concerns *only* properties accessed using property access syntax `a.x` or just `x` *without call suffix*.
 > If a property is accessed with a call suffix, it is treated as any other callable and is required to have a suitable `invoke` overload available, see the rest of this part for details

-There are two variants of property access syntax: readonly property access and property assignment.
+There are two variants of property access syntax: read-only property access and property assignment.

-> Note: there is also [safe navigation syntax][Navigation operators] for both assignment and readonly access, but that is expanded to non-safe navigation syntax covered by this section.
+> Note: there is also [safe navigation syntax][Navigation operators] for both assignment and read-only access, but that is expanded to non-safe navigation syntax covered by this section.
 > Please refer to corresponding sections for details.

-Readonly property access `a.x` is resolved the same way as if the property access in question was a special function call `a.x$get()` and each property `val/var x: T` was replaced with corresponding function `fun x$get(): T` having all the same extension receivers, context receivers, type parameters and scope as the original property and providing direct access to the property getter.
+Read-only property access `a.x` is resolved the same way as if the property access in question was a special function call `a.x$get()` and each property `val/var x: T` was replaced with corresponding function `fun x$get(): T` having all the same extension receivers, context receivers, type parameters and scope as the original property and providing direct access to the property getter.
 For different flavors of property declarations and getters, refer to [corresponding section][Property declaration].
 Please note that this excludes any possibility to employ `invoke`-convention as these ephemeral functions cannot be properties themselves.